UWO-CS346-Fall-25/cs346f25-study-timer-pomodoro-app/README.md

 - Responses are cached for ten minutes to keep the UI fast and respect ZenQuotes' rate limits.
 - The `/motivation` route (protected behind login) renders the quote in `motivation.ejs` and lets the user request a fresh one without touching the client-side fetch API.
 - Errors fall back to the most recently cached quote and show an inline alert instead of crashing the page.
-- (Extra) Created a settings page which allows users to upload, update, and remove, profile pictures which are stored using supabase.
+- (Extra) Created a settings page which allows users to upload, update, and remove profile pictures which are stored using Supabase.
-- (Extra) Added CSS to settings page as well as the focus goal form in focus sessions.
+- (Extra) Added CSS to the settings page as well as the focus goal form in focus sessions.

 ### Configuration